char32/myDU-Linux-setup/README.md

 python3 scripts/config-set-domain.py config/dual.yaml http://[DOMAIN OR MY_IP] MY_IP
 ```

+For unsecured external access you need to forward TCP ports 8081, 9210, 9630, 10000 and 10111 on the router and/or ion the server OS firewall

 Right now (server version 1.5.5),set a specific version for the kafka docker verions in docker-compose.yml

 ```